◾Dynamic Rewards

 Dynamic bonuses can be part of scheduled and real-time campaigns (Journeys)

 Example: A weekend promotion where users receive a 10% cashback for bets placed during the weekend.
-The promotion can be announced on Friday, and bonuses are calculated on Monday based on the weekend's betting activities.
+The promotion can be announced on Friday, and bonuses are calculated on Monday based on weekend betting activity.

-You can also define relative time periods for Dynamic Bonuses calculation like "Last full month", "Last full week", "Last weekend", "Last full day" etc. These periods can be defined according to the user's timezone or aligned with a strict timezone.
-In the case of user-specific time zones, every user will have their own time window that will be used for bonus calculation, for example.
+You can also define relative time periods for Dynamic Bonuses calculation, such as "Last full month", "Last full week", "Last weekend", "Last full day", etc. These periods can be defined either relative to the user's time zone or aligned to a fixed time zone.
+In the case of user-specific time zones, each user will have their own time window used for bonus calculation.

-The main benefit of using Dynamic Bonuses in the Campaigns is the ability to send communication to the users when the bonus is issued.
+The main benefit of using Dynamic Bonuses in Campaigns is the ability to send communications to users when a bonus is issued.
 For this purpose, you can build the following connections in the flow builder.

-• Calculated - will be triggered when the calculation of the bonus is done.
-Note that the bonus is still not issued at this point
+Calculated - will be triggered once the bonus calculation is complete.
+Note that the bonus has not yet been issued.

 Period for which to take transactions